AtlantiaKing/AtlantiaKing/README.md

 ### About me

-- 👋 Hi, I'm @AtlantiaKing
+- 👋 Hi, I'm Sander, also known as @AtlantiaKing
 - 👀 I'm interested in Game Development and Game Music Composition
 - 🔭 I’m currently working on a DirectX Rasterizer for a school assignment
 - 🎹 I'm currently composing a random series of game music for an AtlantiaKing Soundtrack Nr.
 2